axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/layout-templates.rst

 ::

    <script>
-      // Set process steps directly as Array. window.processSteps = ["Create Investment Request", "Approve Investment Request"];
+      // Set the process steps directly as Array. window.processSteps = ["Create Investment Request", "Approve Investment Request"];

-      // If process steps are set in HTML dialog logic or java code, convert it to JSON format
+      // If the process steps are set in HTML dialog logic or java code, convert it to JSON format
-      // Use this code if process steps are a Java String list window.processSteps = #{portalComponentUtilsBean.convertToJSON(data.steps)};
+      // Use this code if the process steps are a Java String list window.processSteps = #{portalComponentUtilsBean.convertToJSON(data.steps)};

       // Current process step could be a number or String: